liffiton/Gen-Ed/src/starburst/docs/privacy_policy.md

  * Your full name
  * Your email address

-If you join any classes in Starburst, this personal information is used to identify you on the Site to Instructors in those classes.
+If you join any classes in Starburst, this personal information is used to identify you on the Site to instructors in those classes.

-We may also store information you submit to the Site as part of your use of the Site (e.g., queries you make) in order to show you and Instructors in your classes a record of your usage ("Usage Data").
+We may also store information you submit to the Site as part of your use of the Site (e.g., queries you make) in order to show you and instructors in your classes a record of your usage ("Usage Data").

 We do not process sensitive personal information.